github/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/managing-accessibility-settings.md

 {% data variables.product.product_name %} includes a variety of keyboard shortcuts so that you can perform actions across the site without using your mouse to navigate.
 While shortcuts are useful to save time, they can sometimes make {% data variables.product.prodname_dotcom %} harder to use and less accessible.

 All keyboard shortcuts are enabled by default on {% data variables.product.product_name %}, but you can choose to disable character key shortcuts in your accessibility settings.
-This setting does not affect keyboard shortcuts provided by your web browser or shortcuts that use a modifier key such as `control` or `command`.
+This setting does not affect keyboard shortcuts provided by your web browser or {% data variables.product.prodname_dotcom %} shortcuts that use a modifier key such as `control` or `command`.

 ## Managing character key shortcuts